Prodigy Finance - August 16, 2019

 There are some obvious cost benefits to choosing the standard 1-year format of European MBAs - and lower costs are often at the top of the list.
 Regardless of tuition fees, a shorter on-campus period means you could be spending much less to feed and house yourself with one of these programmes.

 That said, top-ranked programmes tend towards higher tuition expenses, even if they have shorter durations.
 However, opting for schools in smaller cities will generally cut MBA costs.
-So, although the schools in London and Paris may tempt you initially, make a point at looking at the highly-ranked schools in cities like Mannheim, Lancaster and Nice.
+So, although the best MBA programmes in London and Paris may tempt you initially, make a point to look at the highly-ranked schools in cities like Mannheim, Lancaster, and Nice.
 Or, if you’re set on staying in a capital city, consider Berlin and Madrid.
+Although an MBA in Europe may be costly if you choose a top school in a larger city, there are also less expensive alternatives you can consider that offer excellent programmes.

 Consider the ROI of European MBAs rather than cost alone